mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 such as GitHub or Google) on the backend side and uses a Secure, HttpOnly cookie to store a session token (used to authorize requests to your own backend).
 Such a cookie can only be intercepted at the moment of issuing.
-Once set, it cannot be accessed or copied from browser Dev Tools or JS scripts.
+Once set, it cannot be accessed or copied from browsers' Dev Tools or JS scripts.
 This substantially improves security.

 ## **OAuth Authorization Code Flow with Auth.js**